Philly Proud: Brother, sister honoring father with acts of kindness

 Rita Christensen and Andrew Bakey, two siblings of 10 children, came together mid-pandemic to do something for others in honor of their father.

 "Our dad, he was an inventor and he wrote down ideas in a book.
 He came up with games and shortcuts and all kinds of fun things," said Christensen.
-"But he was also about AOK, and AOK in our house night at dinner time we come home and he said, 'Rita, Andy, George what was your AOK today?'"
+"But he was also about AOK, and AOK in our house at dinner time, we came home and he said, 'Rita, Andy, George what was your AOK today?'"

 AOK stands for Acts of Kindness.
 They saw some needs for their community and felt compelled to act.